hairesis/mycfs/README.md

     return status;
 }
 ```

+### Mount namespace and mount propagation

+The "mount namespace" of a process is just the set of mounted filesystems that it sees.

+This goes from the traditional situation of having one global mount namespace to having per-process mount namespaces.
+It is thus possible to decide what to do when creating a child process with clone() passing the CLONE_NEWNS (or using unshare) as we've already done in the previous section of this document.

+Using CLONE_NEWNS, the child can then unmount /proc, mount another version of it, and only it (and its children) could see the changes.
+No other process can see the changes made by the child in this case.

+#### Shared Subtrees: mount propagation
+After the implementation of mount namespaces was completed, experience showed that the isolation that the implementers provided was, in some cases, too great.
+For this reason, shared subtrees have been introduced such that each mount-point can then have a different propagation types: shared, private, slave, unbindable.

+The Linux kernel defaults the root mount with a private propagation, however modern _systemd_-based systems have the propagation strategy set to _shared_, since it is the more commonly employed propagation type.

+A clone() operation with CLONE_NEWNS flag set from a shared mount-point will then result in a counter-intuitive situation of having a container which changes in the new mount namespace visible on the host system.

+A simple way around this behaviour is to set the origin mount point mount propagation to private using the command `mount --make-rprivate /`.
+This change has effect on the host and can be reverted by restarting systemd daemon or with a system restart.

 `my_procfs` function illustrates the necessary steps required to swap the host procfs filesystem with a container-dedicated one.
 The key elements of this approach is to umount the host proc filesystem from the mount view of the child and mount the new (proc2) filesystem as replacement.
 Note that, as stated above, this code will have effect on the host system unless the root mount propagation is *private*.